How to Double Your Subscribers While Blogging Half as Often

 3. Be true to your established style.
 Most probably your subscribers have subscribed to your blog because of your style of blogging which must be unique in some sense.

-It’s about what information you choose to convey and how.For instance on SEO 2.0 I won’t bother you with what Matt Cutts said on paid links.
+It’s about what information you choose to convey and how.For instance on SEO 2.0 I won’t bother you with what Google says on paid links.
 I’m way beyond that.

-In contrast I will tell you which social medium or Web 2.0 service is a must try instead.
+In contrast I will tell you which social media tool is a must try instead.
 I do not review such services every day so if I do you know I must have good reasons for that.